DJ Adam Freeland Creates and Remixes With the Future in Mind

 Techno DJ Producer

 Adam Freeland is not only a techno DJ producer of breakbeat music but a traveler making music wherever he goes.
+Let's take a look at his history in music.
 Originally from Brighton, England, Freeland lived in LA where he recorded his second album called Cope.
-He’s traveled back to Brighton in order to produce with Tsunami One.
+He’s traveled back to Brighton to hook up with talented remixer Kevin Beber and produced with Tsunami One.
 Kevin Beber and Freeland worked together on Freeland and several hip-hop tracks that the critics esteemed.

-Freeland remains as a DJ where he remixes a variety of artist’s work, and he even enjoys taking the solo route by placing his full name in front.
+Freeland goes over the top as a DJ where he remixes a variety of artist’s work, and he even transcends taking a solo route by placing his full name in front.
 He also holds two hats as owner and creative director of Marine Parade record label, which has gone through its difficult times.
 After releasing Freeland’s How to Fake Your Own Life, in 2010, Marine Parade successfully released material performed by Jape, ILS, Alex Metric, and Evil Nine.

 Previous to Freeland releasing On Tour, Tectonics, and Global Underground mix albums, his career-starter Coastal Breaks album hit the streets.
 FabricLive mix and Back To Mine were released as well, but in 2003 his very first artist album Now and Them arrived.